MicrosoftDocs/power-automate-docs/articles/odata-filters.md

     >[AZURE.TIP]Adding the **length()** function allows the flow to check the **value** list and determine if it contains any items.

-When your flow "gets" items from the destination, there are two possible outcomes.
+When your flow "gets" items from the destination, there're two possible outcomes.

 |Outcome|Next step|
 |-------|---------|
 |The item exists|[Update the item](odata-filters.md#update-the-item-in-the-destination)|
 |The item doesn't exist|[Create a new item](odata-filters.md#create-the-item-in-the-destination)|

+>[AZURE.NOTE]The images of the **Insert row** and **Update row** cards shown next may differ from yours because these cards show the names of the columns in the Azure SQL table that's being used in the flow.

 ## Create the item in the destination